FREQUENTLY ASKED QUESTIONS

 There are a couple of advantages to this:

 It is simply a matter of personal preference.
-Most people stain solely to protect the wood; we warranty the wood for 25 years whether you stain it or not, so most people leave it natural.
+Before discovering DuraSeal, our customers would use stain to protect their wood; we warranty the wood for 25 years whether you stain it or not, so most people leave it natural once DuraSeal has applied permanent protection.

 MORE QUESTIONS?